cute-codes/techmatch/README.md

 Feel free to remix and add your own flair! 💖

 📚 Credits
-Big thanks to [Scrimba](https://scrimba.com/) for the original "TinDog" project, which this app is inspired by.
+Big thanks to [Scrimba](https://scrimba.com/) for the original "TinDog" project idea, which this app is inspired by.
 While the project started with their basic layout and a sample data file, the idea, theme, content, and functionality of TechMatch are my own creation.

 ⚖️ License
 This project is open source and available under the MIT License.
 Feel free to use, adapt, or remix it for your own learning or projects — just give credit where it’s due. ✨

 👩🏽‍💻 About Me
 Hi!
-I’m YourName — a software engineer who loves creating cool things in tech.
+I’m Sakeena — a software engineer who loves creating cool things in tech (like this app - TechMatch).
-Connect with me on [LinkedIn] (https://www.linkedin.com/) and share what you're building! 🛠💖
+Follow along for more creative dev projects, or connect with me on [LinkedIn](https://www.linkedin.com/in/sakeenarashid/)